albert0zzz/my-pdf-to-csv/README.md

 ## Find a bug?
 If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
 If you would like to submit a PR with a fix, reference the issue you created!

+## Known issues (Work in progress)
+1. If there is a space in the project path, the utility will not work.

+Example:

+`C:\cool_folder\my-pdf-to-csv` - the utility will work ✅

+`C:\cool folder\my-pdf-to-csv` - the utility will not work ❌

+2. After running the script, the old .txt and .csv files remain in the "text_files" and "csv_files" folders.

+I recommend to clean these folders from unnecessary files for the reliability of your data in the tables.

 ## Did this project help you?
 If you want to thank the developer for his work, give this project a star! ⭐